jonatakuzi/ESP32-Motion-Light-Detection-System/README.md

+ESP32 Motion + Light Detection System

+This project uses an ESP32 with a PIR motion sensor and an LDR (light sensor) to detect movement only in low-light conditions.
+When motion is detected and the light level is below a threshold, the ESP32 triggers an LED (or any output device).
+This demonstrates embedded programming, sensor integration, and IoT-style event logic.

  Features

-Detects motion with PIR sensor on GPIO 33

-Measures ambient light using LDR on GPIO 27
+PIR-based motion detection (GPIO 33)

+LDR light measurement using ADC (GPIO 27, 0–4095 range)

-Automatically turns on LED on GPIO 2 in low-light motion
+LED activation on low-light motion detection (GPIO 2)

-Includes serial debugging output
+Serial debugging output for monitoring sensor values

-Adjustable light threshold
+Adjustable light threshold for different environments

-Debounced PIR with stabilization delay
+Automatic PIR stabilization delay

  Hardware Connections
+Component	ESP32 Pin

-PIR OUT → GPIO 33
+PIR OUT	GPIO 33

-LDR (analog) → GPIO 27
+LDR (Analog)	GPIO 27

-LED → GPIO 2
+LED	GPIO 2

 Use Cases

-Smart hallway night lighting

-Security systems
+Smart night-light activation

+Home security and motion alert systems

-Energy-saving room detection
+Energy-efficient room lighting

-IoT home automation
+Basic IoT automation and sensing projects

+📄 Code Overview

+The main logic:

+Reads motion via digitalRead()

+Reads light level via analogRead()

+Classifies light as Bright, Medium, or Dark

+Turns LED ON only when

+Motion is detected

+Light value is above the lightThreshold (meaning dark)